JGarnica22/PSlab/ATACseq_analysis/README.md

 # ATACseq analysis pipeline :icecream:

-In this pipeline it will be described all the steps and tools needed to process ATACseq data, from fastq file to differential analysis and post-peak analysis.
+This pipeline describes all the steps and tools needed to process ATACseq data, from fastq files to differential analysis and post-peak analysis.

 ## Quality control: FastQC
 FastQC checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.
 FastQC is a cross-platform application, written in java.
 In theory it should run on any platform which has a suitable java runtime environment.
 To run it in the Cluster you will need to load the java and fastqc modules (see full bash script).